jensvansteen/ARtFrame-app/README.md

 ### Solution

 We came up with the idea to spread the art over the streets of Rotterdam in the form of empty frames.
-If you scanned the frame a living art work would show up in AR.
+If you scanned a frame a living art work would show up in AR.
 You would also be able to than ask your assistant questions about the art work.

 ### Team